Alejogb1/job-board/blog-data/ora-18716-timezone-error-oracle-database.md

 id: "ora-18716-timezone-error-oracle-database"
 ---

-Okay so you're hitting that classic ORA-18716 timezone error in Oracle Database right Been there done that got the t-shirt I swear this error is like a right of passage for anyone who's messed with Oracle's date and time functions
+you're hitting that classic ORA-18716 timezone error in Oracle Database right Been there done that got the t-shirt I swear this error is like a right of passage for anyone who's messed with Oracle's date and time functions

 Let me give you a rundown of what usually causes this headache and how I've personally wrestled it into submission over the years It's not pretty but it works